storj-archived/core/doc/protocol-spec.md

 message structure, required methods, and expected response formats that are needed for a Storj protocol compliant implementation.

+> Note that there may be other aspects of the protocol that are implemented as
+> SIPs (Storj Improvement Proposals).
+See the end of this document for a list
+> of implemented SIPs.

 ### Request Format

 Requests are formed according to the JSON-RPC 2.0 specification and are issued